jgm/pandoc/test/command/biblatex-test-case-conversion.md

   container-title: Journal
   id: item1
   issued: 2013
-  language: 'en-US'
+  language: "en-US"
-  title: 'A title, in English, with a Proper Name and an ACRONYM and a
+  title: "A title, in English, with a Proper Name and an ACRONYM and a
     [camelCase]{.nocase} word and some units, 400 [nm]{.nocase},
-    3 [cm]{.nocase}, and a quote, *Alea [iacta est]{.nocase}*'
+    3 [cm]{.nocase}, and a quote, *Alea [iacta est]{.nocase}*"
-  type: 'article-journal'
+  type: "article-journal"
 ---